 But there is something more primary than a book that also needs to invade their imaginations.
 The Wilderness, or “God’s First Book,” is the first subject of our students’ study; they immerse themselves in it and learn its lessons both through hard knocks and through silent contemplation of its beauty.
 The Wilderness is both unforgiving and untamed, which forms prudence and courage, and it is the vessel that contains, undiluted, God’s created beauty.
 It is, therefore, the perfect first teacher for those who seek virtue, wisdom, and God.

 Beginning with a three-week freshman backpacking trip before classes begin, every student spends at least ten weeks in the wilderness and all students take an academic course in horsemanship.
 This unique combination of outdoor education has five key goals.

 Character Formation: Whenever students venture into the wilderness, the conditions require that they live outside of comfort zones.
 There’s no place to hide and few diversions.
 Students come face-to-face with reality in ways that some have never experienced.
-The outdoors forces them to acquire new skills, overcome trials and challenges, exercise self-discipline, and conquer their weaknesses and fears.
+The wilderness forces them to acquire new skills, overcome trials and challenges, exercise self-discipline, and conquer their weaknesses and fears.
 Each of these demands contributes to greater dependence on God, interdependence with others, and strengthening of the classical and theological virtues.

 Leadership Development: WCC students learn leadership by leading.
 While books about leadership are useful, there is nothing like the experience of receiving a map and a compass while being told, “Here’s tonight’s camp site.
 Get us there.
 We’re following you.”
 In the wilderness, they learn not just leadership techniques, but right attitudes and behaviors with an emphasis on integrity and communication skills.
 Instructors help students identify their gifts, talents, strengths, and weaknesses as they guide them toward greater confidence and competence as leaders.